Why Won’t Your Startup Make It Without the Discovery Phase?

 - Potentially fewer expenses and a properly planned budget.

-If you ignore the discovery phase and start development right away, you risk creating a product without a market demand and with poor technical execution, which increases the chances of a product pivot.
+If you ignore the discovery phase and start development right away, you risk a lot.

 Discovery Stage Team: Roles and Responsibilities

 One of the main factors that influences your product’s success is the team that participates in the discovery phase.

 Based on our experience, a team should be built individually for each product based on these factors:

 - The complexity of the project and the documentation provided; mainly its accuracy and fullness

 - If a project has a team with expertise.

 Below are the people you’ll need on a typical discovery-phase team:

 The Project Manager is responsible for planning and organizing project documentation, requirements and project ideas into a solid document with technical specifications.
 Also, this role is important for communication with the client and organizing the discovery process within the development team.
 Project Manager could also play a role of product owner or you can have another person for it.